Second Life UPS Mark II

 Security Cameras (total) | 0.75 | |||||

-We take into account an efficiency of 0.8 for the buck converters and assume that the lowest voltage seen by the system will be 11.2V which corresponds to the BMS cutoff voltage of 2.8V per cell.
+We take into account an efficiency of 0.8 for the buck converters and assume that the lowest battery voltage will be 11.2V which corresponds to the BMS cutoff voltage of 2.8V per cell (11.2V = 3 * 2.8V).

 Bus | Voltage [V] | Max current [A] | Max power [W] | Vrail load on batt power [A] | Vrail load on AC power [A] |